scottastone/scottastone/README.md

-- 👋 Hi, I’m @scottastone
+- 👋 Hi, I’m Scott Stone
-- 👀 I’m interested in ...
+- 👀 I do a lot of eye tracking and motion capture
+- 🌱 Most of my time is spent fiddling around in Python.
-- 🌱 I’m currently learning ...
+- 💞️ I love reinforcement learning
-- 💞️ I’m looking to collaborate on ...
-- 📫 scott.allan.stone@gmail.com
+- 📫 Want to chat? scott.allan.stone[at]gmail.com
+- 🌐 Come check out some of my other work @ [scottstone.ca](https://scottstone.ca)

 <!---
 scottastone/scottastone is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.